Skip to content

 Ensuring short-term stability

-Stability Modules are liquidity pools that let users trade DVD for blue-chip stablecoins like USDC or USDT at a 1:1 ratio without fees.
+Stability Modules are liquidity pools that let users trade DVD for blue-chip stablecoins like USDC or USDT at the target price ratio without fees.
 When a user trades a stablecoin for DVD, new DVD is minted.
 When they trade DVD for a stablecoin, the DVD is burned.

-Stability Modules create an arbitrage opportunity that incentivizes traders to buy DVD when its price falls below $1 and sell when its price exceeds $1.
-This keeps DVD near its $1 target even during brief periods of volatility.
+Stability Modules create an arbitrage opportunity that incentivizes traders to buy DVD when its price falls below the target price and sell when its price exceeds it.
+This keeps DVD near its target even during brief periods of volatility.

 To limit the protocol's exposure in case of a stablecoin losing its peg, governance sets a ceiling on the amount of DVD that can be minted using Stability Modules, typically no more than 0.5% to 1% of the circulating DVD supply.